chen0040/keras-chatbot-web-api/README.md

 curl -H 'Content-Type: application/json' -X POST -d '{"level":"word", "sentence":"How are you?", "dialogs":"cornell"}' http://localhost:5000/chatbot_reply
 curl -H 'Content-Type: application/json' -X POST -d '{"level":"char", "sentence":"How are you?", "dialogs":"cornell"}' http://localhost:5000/chatbot_reply
 ```

+# TODO

+* Parameter tuning: as the seq2seq usually takes many hours to train on large corpus and long sentences, i don't have sufficient time at the moment to do a good job on the
+parameter tuning and training for a longer period of time (current parameters were tuned such that the bots can be trained in a few hours)
+* Better text preprocessing: to improve the bot behavior, one way is to perform more text preprocessing before the training (e.g. stop word filtering, stemming)